jdarmoni/DuoJuo/README.md

 ## Need a hint?

-Mouse over a word and the Microsoft API will offer you a translated hint!
+Mouse over a word or phrase and the Microsoft API will offer you a translated hint!
 ![Lesson Image](readmeResources/hint.png)